 Ganh Dau Beach

-Sheltered by two mountains, Ganh Dau Beach is considered one of the best on Phu Quoc Island.
+Sheltered by two mountains, Ganh Dau Beach is considered one of the best in Phu Quoc.
 A white strip of sand unravels alongside thick green forest, while the calm waters are a snorkeller’s paradise.
-Even though Phu Quoc is developing fast, Ganh Dau Beach remains largely unspoiled, so there are plenty of peaceful spots for watching the sun sink in the evenings.
+Even though this Vietnamese island is developing fast, Ganh Dau Beach remains largely unspoiled, so there are plenty of peaceful spots for watching the sun sink in the evenings.

 Fishing is Duong Dong’s lifeblood, and everything in the town is tinged with a maritime theme.
 Wooden boats crowd along the riverbank, and the daily seafood markets are a hive of activity.
 Where the waterway meets the Gulf of Thailand, a pair of palm-lined sandy beaches roll out in either direction.
 Closer to the centre, the shoreline’s sprinkled with colourful temples, street cafés, and an iconic stripy lighthouse.